 Aquarium filters are essential to providing your fish with clean and healthy water.
 When it comes to choosing a filter for your aquarium, you have lots of options, and many fish owners can become overwhelmed.
 Depending on the size of your tank, your inhabitants, and your own personal preferences, we’ll guide you to the best options available.
 No matter what type of filtration you select, remember that proper maintenance will keep it working long and hard.

 “Filters are a vital component of any aquarium.
 Good fish health requires filters to be set up correctly and maintained regularly.
-All aquatic animals will require a filter of some kind,” Jessica Fox, DVM, a certified aquatic veterinarian, told The Spruce Pets.
+All aquatic animals will require a filter of some kind,” Jessica Fox, DVM, a certified aquatic veterinarian at Marshall Animal Clinic in Minnesota, told The Spruce Pets.

 Best Overall